 To confirm that the Facebook plugin was connected correctly, create a new Post and make sure that there is a Facebook box on the post form.
 It will say something like this:

 That's it!
 You're ready to publish posts to your Facebook page.
-If you found this article helpful, please let us know in the comments below.
+If you found this article helpful, please let us know.